fenok/react-router-typesafe-routes/README.md

 [![NPM Downloads](https://img.shields.io/npm/dw/react-router-typesafe-routes)](https://www.npmjs.com/package/react-router-typesafe-routes)

 > [!WARNING]
 > You're viewing the documentation for the upcoming version 2.0.0, which is currently unstable.
-If you have any feedback, please [open an issue](https://github.com/fenok/react-router-typesafe-routes/issues/new/choose).
+If you have any feedback, please leave it [here](https://github.com/fenok/react-router-typesafe-routes/issues/54).
 For the current version, please refer to the [main branch](https://github.com/fenok/react-router-typesafe-routes/tree/main).

 The library provides type safety for all route params (pathname params, search params (including multiple keys), state, and hash) on building and parsing/validating URL parts and state.
 There are no unsafe type casts whatsoever.